rupark/eau2/report/report.md

 Message. server_init sets up a NetworkIP to act as a server, which means it sends waits to receive Register Messages from every client and then send them all Directory Messages. client_init sets up a NetworkIP to act as a client, which means it sends the server a Register method and waits to receive a Directory Message in response.
+### Readers and Writers ###
+Readers are used to read DataFrames.
+Writers are used to construct/modify DataFrames.
 ## Use cases ##
 ```
 //Creating a new KVStore